-QMP 8.3.1.0 -
+QMP 8.3.1.0 - Creating a Field Observation (Deficiency) (Digital Form) with Google Forms by James Bell.

 A digital version of these forms is now available.

 See link to view the video by James Bell on use of Google Forms to produce a digital checklist for your phone.
 Some work would be required in order to refocus the digital checklist to facilitate “Deficiencies” as detected during the course of construction.